lightninglabs/taproot-assets/README.md

 ## Architecture:

-Taro is implemented as the Taro Daemon `tarod` and the Taro Command Line Interface `tarocli`.
-Additionally, `tarod` exposes a GRPC interface to allow for a direct integration into applications.
+Taro is implemented as the Taro Daemon `tapd` and the Taro Command Line Interface `tarocli`.
+Additionally, `tapd` exposes a GRPC interface to allow for a direct integration into applications.

 Taro leverages several LND features including the Taproot wallet and signing capabilities.
 These facilities are accessed through LND’s GRPC.